 Arthritis and arthralgias are well-recognized and relatively common accompaniments to viral infections.
-The most common viruses causing arthritis and arthralgias are parvovirus, hepatitis B, hepatitis C, rubella, and the alphaviruses .
+The most common viruses causing arthritis and/or arthralgias are parvovirus, hepatitis B, hepatitis C, rubella, Epstein-Barr virus (EBV), the alphaviruses, and Zika virus.
 Joint complaints are also observed less commonly in association with a wide variety of other viral infections (eg, mumps, enteroviruses, herpesviruses) (table 1).

 This topic will provide a general overview of the pathophysiology, presentation, diagnosis, and treatment of viral arthritis.
 Specific viruses that cause arthritis are discussed separately.
 (See "Specific viruses that cause arthritis".)